ApeX logoApeX

 A diagram of the smart contract architecture

-Main contract of ApeX exchange.
+Main contract of ApeX exchange for USDC collateral.
 Updates state and verifies its integrity using STARK Verifier.
 Allows users to deposit and withdraw tokens via normal and emergency modes.
 This contract stores the following tokens: USDC.

-Data Availability Committee (DAC) contract verifying data availability claim from DAC Members (via multisig check).
+Data Availability Committee (DAC) contract for USDC StarkEx instance, verifying data availability claim from DAC Members (via multisig check).

 Allows deposits in different tokens and swaps them to USDC.
 Allows fast withdrawals after the agreement of at least 2 designated signers.